IvanIlagan/regexer-ruby/README.md

 # Regexer

 A ruby DSL for building regex patterns in a human readable format.
 Regexer aims in making regex more easily read, learned and understood at first glance.
+Syntax wise, it is inspired by FactoryBot and RSpec

 ## Installation